striver619/tmux/README.md

 > account1(root) use tmux(tm abc), account2(test) also use tmux(tm abc),

-> when account1 is working by operating on him terminal,
+> when account1 is working by operating on his terminal,

 > account2 will look at account1's operating on her terminal.